fasterize/nuwanda/README.md

 Caveats
 =======
-No error handling for the moment
+Not so much error handling for the moment

 Inner working
 =============